MarlenAw/GlobalInfo/javaScript Interview Questions/README.md

-These questions you might encounter in a job interview.
+These questions you might encounter in a job interview. <br/>
-Some of these questions are for juniors and some are not.
+You'll find all levels of programming here - <b> Refactoring coming soon! </b>